Graduate Employment, Fellowship and Scholarship Opportunities

 CLINICAL COUNSELING PSYCHOLOGY

-- Recipient assists faculty member(s) in Clinical Counseling Psychology department.
+- Recipient assists faculty member(s) in the Psychology department for 10 hour/ week fall and spring semesters

 - Value is 30 credits of tuition remission.

-- Candidate should apply by email to Regina Kuersten-Hogan, Ph.D by March 1 regardless of the semester they are applying toward as their program start.
-The letter should highlight the candidate's interest in the Clinical Counseling Psychology program and include a brief explanation of their background and career interests.
+- Candidates should apply by sending a letter via email to Dr. Regina Kuersten-Hogan, Program Director, by February 15 regardless of the semester they wish to enter our program or wish to use their fellowship, if awarded.
+In addition, new applicants to our program need to submit all application materials including transcripts, letters of recommendation, and resume by February 15 regardless of their preferred program start.
+The fellowship application letter should highlight the candidate’s interest in the research fellowship and include a brief explanation of their background and career interests and how these would be furthered by conducting research with faculty in the Psychology department.
 Please attach the application letter as a word document and email it to Regina Kuersten-Hogan, Ph.D.

-- All Graduate Fellowship candidates will be notified by April 14 regardless of their semester start date - spring, summer, or fall.
+- All Graduate Fellowship candidates will be notified by early March regardless of their semester start date – spring, summer, or fall.

 Rehabilitation Services Administration Scholarship in Rehabilitation Counseling